connected-digital-energy-meter/cdem_docs/docs/03_firmware/README.md

 ![Serial Monitor](./images/serial_monitor.png)

-The green communication LED on the board should also blink with an interval of about 2 seconds.
+The green communication LED on the board should start to blink with an interval of about 2 seconds.
 This means that the device has put up a WiFi access point and is awaiting configuration.

 ![Captive Portal](./images/captive_portal.gif)